marvcode/swiss_tournament/README.md

 # Quick Start (How to run the application):
 To run the python application and manage a swiss sytle tournament:
   **Prerequisites:**
     It is assumed that you have access to a computer running postgreSQL v9.4 or later.
     Whether connecting to this computer locally or remotely, you will need to connect as a superuser (such as 'postgres') and create a database called 'tournament'.

     The tournament database must have the following roles provisioned:
         Database Owner: Group role: web
-        Database User: login role: sid  (**most queries will be run as login role 'sid', so python application will not work if             these roles are not provisioned correctly.**)
+        Database User: login role: sid
+        (**most queries will be run as login role 'sid', so python application will not work if these roles are not provisioned correctly.**)

   1. Download the following files to your computer and store them all in the same directory on your computer.
         (tournament.py, tournament_test.py, tournament.sql)

         (tournament_data_fill.sql is *Optional*, for those who want to excercise additional testing on the application)

-  2. Create the
+  2. Create the database schema by importing the tournament.sql file.
+     This can be accomplished in a number of ways:
+     For example:
+     A. Use command line on local machine.
+        ```
+        $ psql tournament [username]
+        (depending on permissions, psql will ask for user's password)
+        > \i [fullpath to file]\tournament.sql
+        (this will import the SQL file and setup database tables and Views)
+        ```
+    B. The user may find it easier to use a database administration tool such as 'pgadmin3'.
+This application is available for multiple OS platforms such as Windows, Linux, and Mac  OS.
+In the administration tool, the user can connect to the database and then open a SQL command window to use the SQL code found in the tournament.sql file.

-2. On a Mac, open a terminal window and change the working directory to the directory where the files above are stored.
+	3. On a Mac, open a terminal window and change the working directory to the directory where the files above are stored.

-  3. To confirm this, you can type 'pwd' at the command line and the path shown should match where you have the files stored.
+    4. To confirm this, you can type 'pwd' at the command line and the path shown should match where you have the files stored.

-  4. Then, at the command line, type: 'python mf_movies2.py'
+    5. Then, at the command line, type: 'python tournamant_test.py'

-  5. This will run the application and open a browser window to display the newly created HTML page called Marvin's Favorite Movies.
+    6. This will run the test application and output the results of the system test for this application.

-To see the final web page deployed in production:
-  1. Go to this link www.marvsprojectsite.net, then click on the the link labeled "Marv's Favorite Movies Site".

 # Test Output